m1010j/dotfiles/README.md

 ### Dotfiles

 My personal dotiles.
 Install with `./install`.
+Update this repo from local dotfiles with `./update`.